2 Days & One Nights

 Deutsche, English, Español, Français, italiano, русский, العربية, 中国語, 日本語

-Port upon your cruise ship arrival by the exit door, holding a sign with your name.
-Enjoy a private shore excursion from Alexandria to Cairo, approximately 3 hours by an air-conditioned vehicle with one stop in the middle of the way, in case you need a rest.
+Ancient Egypt Tours representative will pick you up from Ain Sokhna Port upon your cruise ship arrival by the exit door, holding a sign with your name.
+Enjoy a private shore excursion from Ain Sokhna to Cairo, approximately 3 hours by an air-conditioned vehicle with one stop in the middle of the way, in case you need a rest.

 Then drive to enjoy an excursion to visit one of the seven wonders of the ancient world The great Pyramid of Khufu’s (Cheops),3 small pyramids You will continue to explore the rest of Giza plateau including the sight of Khafre’s (kaphren) pyramid - Khufu's son, the second-largest pyramid on Giza site,, the remains of the funeral temple, the pyramid of Mankawra( Mykerinus) and 3 small pyramids.
 Then proceed to visit the Great Sphinx, the head of a pharaoh with a lion's body, which dates from the time of Chephren; the tour also includes a visit to the Valley Temple, which belongs to the pyramids of chefren This temple served definitely two functions: First, it was used for the purification of the mummy of the king before its burial.
 Second, it was used for making the Mummification process of the king.
 After visiting the pyramids, you'll then continue across the plateau for a photo opportunity of the three pyramids rising from the sands, with the Cairo skyline in the background.

 Proceed to have your lunch at local restaurant